1Password/sys-locale/README.md

 A small and lightweight Rust library to obtain the locale the active locale on the system.

 `sys-locale` is small library for obtaining the current locale set for the system or application with the relevant platform APIs.
-The library is also `no_std` compatible except on Linux and BSD, only relying on `alloc`.
+The library is also `no_std` compatible, relying only on `alloc`, except on Linux and BSD.

 Platform support currently includes:
 - Android